SamyaKarzaziElBachiri/minesweeper-3d/README.md

-# Buscaminas_3D
+# Minesweeper in 3D
-Buscaminas tradicional en 3D usando OpenGL, C++ y Blender para la creación.
+The traditional minesweeper game in 3D using C++, OpenGL and Blender to create it.

 <img src='VGI-IMG/Imagen11.png' width="500">